 As we consider the Washington Redskins' season — time of death, 4:26 p.m.
 ET — in the past tense, we must wonder about the development of Robert Griffin III and what kind of player, ultimately, he'll turn out to be.

-Griffin had it all in an uneven performance, as the grave shut on last year's NFC East champs and the possible favorites to finish in the division basement this season.
+Griffin had it all in a horribly uneven performance, as the grave shut on last year's NFC East champs and the possible favorites to finish in the division basement this season.
 What a horrible week to have a game like this.
-Amid all the questions from outside Redskins Park about Griffin's leadership and the relationship between Griffin and Mike Shanahan, a win here would have helped quiet the critics.
+Amid all the questions from outside Redskins Park about Griffin's leadership and the relationship between Griffin and Mike Shanahan, a win here would have been exactly what this team needed to quiet the critics.

 Instead, they'll all have microphones by Monday morning.